Abi Mason (Supporting Researcher)

 #5 Hands-On Opportunities Database

-My strong empathy and interpersonal skills have been key in quickly building rapport with users and gathering valuable insights.
-Together with a student intern, I recruited and interviewed 15 students from the Integrative Biology program, ensuring diversity across class standing, majors, gender, and more.
-We continued the interviews until we reached data saturation, ensuring a comprehensive understanding of user needs and experiences.
+Together with a student intern, I recruited and interviewed 15 students from the Integrative Biology program, ensuring diversity across class standing, majors, and backgrounds.

 Interview data were analyzed using an affinity diagram, a hierarchical grouping of affinity notes.
 We selected an affinity diagram because:

 The affinity diagram was comprised of ~1,500 affinity notes (note: the photo only shows half of the completed affinity diagram).
-Key insights from the affinity diagram are listed below.
+Key insights from the affinity diagram are described below.

-Students search for information reactively, only when they need it, but they often face several challenges:
+Students search for information reactively, but they often face several challenges:

 Students would prefer to have all the information they need for their specific major in one consolidated space (e.g., complimentary minors, careers, jobs, etc.).
 However, careful balance is needed to avoid overwhelming students with too much information at once.
 How might we design this experience?